 The Keller Lake watershed is 1,447 acres (including the lake surface area).
 The Keller Lake watershed is fully-developed.
-Analysis performed as part of the TMDL found that runoff from 46% of the drainage area reached Keller Lake without first passing through some form of water quality treatment.
 Low density residential land use is the primary land use within the watershed (52.6%), followed by highway (20.5%) and natural, park, and open space (8%).
 Other land uses include medium density residential, open water, commercial, developed parks, high density residential, and institutional.
 There is a large wetland area adjacent to the southwest side of Keller Lake.
+Analysis performed as part of the TMDL (using 2008 data) estimated that runoff from only about 50% of the drainage area received some form of water quality treatment before reaching Keller Lake, reducing watershed phosphorus loading by approximately 40% (City of Apple Valley, 2017).